amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

    - Key storage fees
    - Signing operation charges

-1. **Important Note**:
+**Important Note**:

-   The App table's RETAIN removal policy means it will persist even if the stack is deleted, potentially leading to ongoing costs.
+1. The App table's RETAIN removal policy means it will persist even if the stack is deleted, potentially leading to ongoing costs.

+1. When you rotate App signing key, we do not automatically schedule the old key for deletion.
+   You will need to schedule the old key for deletion using AWS Console.
+   Failure to do so can result in ongoing KMS storage charges for unused keys.

 ## Resource Identification

 The Credential Manager uses AWS resource tags for resource identification and access control instead of relying on static resource names.
 This approach provides better flexibility and control over resource management.

-### Tag Keys

-- `FrameworkForGitHubAppOnAwsManaged`:
-  Used to identify resources managed by the framework

-- `Status`:
-  Indicates the status of resources (particularly for KMS keys)

-- `CredentialManager`:
-  Identifies resources specific to the credential manager

-### Tag Values

-- `true`: General boolean indicator

-- `Active`: Used for active resources (e.g., KMS keys)

-- `AppTokenEndpoint`: Identifies the App token generation endpoint

-- `InstallationAccessTokenEndpoint`:
-  Identifies the installation access token endpoint

 ### Resources Tags